prahladyeri/tiddly/README.md

 ## License

-flask-tiddly is free and open source and available under `MIT` license.
+tiddly is free and open source, and available under `MIT` license.

 ## Stack

-`flask-tiddly` is built using the robust `flask` framework and `sqlalchemy` library.
+`tiddly` is built using the robust `flask` framework and `sqlalchemy` library.